w3f/polkadot-wiki/docs/learn/learn-opengov.md

 Adaptive quorum biasing is no longer used in OpenGov and has been replaced with the Approval/Support system.

-## Council

-In Governance v1, passive stakeholders are represented on
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} via a governing body known as the "council".
-The council is an on-chain entity comprising several actors, each represented as an on-chain account.
-On {{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} the council currently consists of
-{{ polkadot: <RPC network="polkadot" path="query.council.members" defaultValue={Array(13)} filter="arrayLength" /> :polkadot }}
-{{ kusama: <RPC network="kusama" path="query.council.members" defaultValue={Array(19)} filter="arrayLength" /> :kusama }}
-members.

-Along with [controlling the treasury](learn-treasury.md), the council is called upon primarily for three tasks of governance:

-1. Proposing sensible referenda
-2. Cancelling dangerous or malicious referenda
-3. Electing the Technical Committee

 ### Multirole Delegation

 In OpenGov, an alternate strategy was required to replace the Council in its previous duties as a